Skip to content

 MOSAIC Group

-Description: This interpersonal process group is designed for undergraduate and graduate students of color and bi/multiracial identities on campus who need a safe space to talk about their intersecting identities and ways to navigate the complexities of their experiences.
-The group will discuss the unique challenges participants face in their academic, professional, and personal lives.
-Members will share their personal experiences, give and receive feedback to each other, and empower themselves to succeed in all aspects of their lives.
-This will also increase their awareness of ways in which cultural and racial identities form their sense of self and their relationships.
+Description: This group is for undergraduate and graduate students who would like support navigating a predominantly white institute.
+This group is welcome to both domestic and international students who want a saf(er) space to explore and process their feelings, share their experiences surrounding their intersecting identities, and empower each other.
+The group will discuss the unique challenges participants face in their academic, professional, socioeconomic, and personal lives.
+Members will share their personal experiences, give, and receive feedback to one other, gain insight and understanding about themselves and others, learn new ways to effectively cope with the challenges and struggles they face in daily life, and strive toward succeeding in all aspects of their lives.
+This group can increase student’s awareness of the ways in which cultural and racial identities contribute to their sense of self, relationships, and their time here at U of R.

 Women of Color Group